Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Results

 \subsection{Saliency mapping}

-The proposed saliency mapping was applied for visualizing the brain regions that are related to each class of sexes.
-We computed the saliency map using \eqref{eq:saliency} for each test subject.
-The map was averaged across all subjects, and then was normalized by dividing the maximum absolute value of the whole vertices.
-This resulted in a normalized group-level saliency map with maximum absolute value of 1.0.
-We defined the group-level salient regions by thresholding the ROIs with the value over 0.7.
-Plotted image and the full list of ROIs of the salienct regions are reported in the Fig. \ref{fig:saliency}, and the Table \ref{table:saliency}, respectively.
+First, we demonstrate the robustness of the proposed saliency mapping method.
+Experiment on the robustness of the proposed method showed average of 63.5\% and 65.5\% top region match on one fold aggregated saliency maps for female and male classes, respectively (Table~\ref{table:robustness}).
+The robustness was higher for five fold aggregated result as expected, showing 92.5\% and 87.5\% top region match.
+Significantly lower top region match with high standard deviation was found with the CAM-based saliency mapping method under same conditions.
+This was especially notable for the saliency maps of the female class, which showed 46.5\% top region match on the one fold aggregated maps and 70.0\% top region match on the five fold aggregated maps.

-The brain regions shown to be salient to the female class were the lateral prefrontal cortex (PFC) on both sides, the right medial PFC, the left PFCs, the bilateral somatomotor area, the left posterior cingulate cortex (PCC), the bilateral temporal lobe, the right parietal lobe, and the bilateral visual cortex.
-The functional networks that these brain regions comprise are the default mode network (DMN), the cognitive control network (CCN), the somatomotor network (SMN), and the visual network (VN).
-No brain regions from the dorsal attention network (DAN), the saliency/ventral attention network, and the limbic network were shown to be related to the classification of the female class.
-Among the functional networks, salient regions from the DMN constituted the majority with the ratio of 57.1\% (Fig. \ref{fig:saliency_f}).
-The other three networks, the CCN, the SMN, and the VN, constituted with the same ratio of 14.3\%.
-Between the two hemispheres, salient regions were slightly more dominant in the left hemisphere (57.1\%) than the right hemisphere (42.9\%).
+Plotted image and the full list of ROIs of the top 5-percentile salient regions from the proposed method are reported in the Figure~\ref{fig:saliency_proposed}, and the Table~\ref{table:saliency_proposed}.
+The brain regions shown to be salient to the female class were the left prefrontal cortex (PFC), the right medial PFC, the right orbitofrontal cortex, the right cingulate cortex, the left frontal operculum, the left frontal eye field, the left temporal pole, the left temporal and parietal lobe regions, the bilateral visual cortex, and the bilateral somatomotor area.
+The functional networks that these brain regions comprise include all seven networks from the Yeo 7 networks \citep{thomas2011organization}, which are the default mode network (DMN), the saliency/ventral attention network (SVN), the cognitive control network (CCN), the dorsal attention network (DAN), the limbic network (LN), the somatomotor network (SMN), and the visual network (VN).
+Among the seven networks, regions within the DMN was the most prominent taking up 30\% of the 20 regions, followed by the SMN (25\%), and the SVN (20\%).
+Between the two hemispheres, salient regions were dominant in the left hemisphere (65\%) when compared to the right hemisphere (35\%).